Guide to the Duke University Medical Center Reference Collection, 1941-ongoing

 - Patent Administration Records, 1957-1988.
 (University Archives.
 Duke University.)

-[Identification of item], Duke University Medical Center Reference Collection, University Archives, Duke University.
+[Identification of item], Duke University Medical Center Reference Collection, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Duke University Medical Center Reference Collection was compiled from a variety of sources by the University Archives for use in reference and research.